bigtreetech/docs/docs/Panda_Branch_Plus.md

 ### Feature Requests

-We welcome your suggestions for future firmware enhancements.
-Please submit your feature requests on the official Panda Branch Plus GitHub repository.
+We are committed to evolving the Panda Branch Plus firmware based on user feedback.
+To suggest new features, please submit them as tickets on our official GitHub repository.

 [Request Features](https://github.com/bigtreetech/PandaBranchPlus/issues)